 Since Bitcoin’s creation and rapid price movement, many people have invested in crypto or dabbled in the space.
 However, some people are on the fence about crypto, wondering if a decentralized virtual currency is safe and makes sense for building wealth.
 We will discuss the viability of cryptocurrencies and assess some factors to consider before investing in crypto.

 Crypto is legal in most countries.
 You can buy and sell crypto without worrying, but you should still check.
-While you can trade crypto in the United States, crypto is illegal in China.
+While you can trade crypto in the United States, it is illegal in China.
 The legality of crypto in most countries doesn’t make it legal tender.
 Merchants can choose whether to accept or reject payments made in Bitcoin.
 Merchants must accept legal tenders such as the U.S. dollar and other fiat currencies for purchases.

 Is Cryptocurrency Real Money?